Inferno filming locations

 CHASING THE BILLIONAIRE Inferno movie locations

-The chased man makes a few corrections of his running route to find himself within another recognized landmark of the city of Florence, known as the PIAZZA DELLA SIGNORIA square.
+The chased man makes a few corrections to his running route to find himself within another recognized landmark of Florence, known as the PIAZZA DELLA SIGNORIA Square.
 The former heart of the political life of the Florentine Republic was once named after the palace, generally known nowadays as the PALAZZO VECCHIO.
-In the narrow movie sense, these incredible panoramic shots were taken as the bird’s eye panorama above the famous palace with its tower of 94 meters high
+In the narrow movie sense, these incredible panoramic shots were taken as the bird’s-eye panorama above the famous palace with its tower 94 meters highInferno filming locations

-PORTA ROMANA – FINDING WAY INTO BOBOLI GARDENS
+PORTA ROMANA: FINDING WAY INTO BOBOLI GARDENS

-While theorizing the danger of the mass extinction and the nature of their pursuers, Robert and Siena find their way to the site, which once used to be the Southern entrance to the fortified Florence of the XIV century.
-The massive stone gates known as PORTA ROMANA (The Roman Gate) links a number of traffic lines, including the VIA ROMANA (The Roman road), which can grant the shortest way to the city center and the Palazzo Vecchio.
-Robert and Sienna leave the auto and now have to look the alternative way across the Arno river.
-The Professor uses the parked bicycles to sneak into the GIARDINO DI BOBOLI (The Boboli Gardens) to pass without meeting the police and paying the entry fee of 10 euros.
-It is to be mentioned that the very location of scaling the wall, in fact, grants access to the ‘Giardino dell Istituto Statale d’Arte’ garden nearby, rather than to Boboli gardens.
+While theorizing the danger of mass extinction and the nature of their pursuers, Robert and Siena find their way to the site, which once used to be the southern entrance to the fortified Florence of the XIV century.
+The massive stone gates known as PORTA ROMANA (The Roman Gate) link several traffic lines, including the VIA ROMANA (The Roman Road), which can grant the shortest way to the city center and the Palazzo Vecchio.
+Robert and Sienna leave the auto and now have to look for an alternative way across the Arno River.
+The professor uses the parked bicycles to sneak into the GIARDINO DI BOBOLI (The Boboli Gardens) to pass without meeting the police and paying the entry fee of 10 euros.
+It is to be mentioned that the very location of scaling the wall, in fact, grants access to the ‘Giardino dell’Istituto Statale d’Arte’ garden nearby rather than to Boboli Gardens.

-Inferno filming locations in FLorence ItalyInferno movie locations in FLorence
+Inferno filming locations in Florence Italy

 BOBOLI GARDENS AND THE SECRET PATH

-Inferno locations FLorence.
+Inferno locations Florence.
 Boboli Gardens

 BOBOLI GARDENS INFERNO